TABLE OF CONTENTS

 c.
 Sequence Requirements

-All M.S. degree candidates must pass three year-long sequences.
+All M.S. degree candidates must pass one year-long sequence.
 Any pair of graduate-level mathematics courses appearing as a sequence in the Graduate Catalog is acceptable.
 One of the three sequences may be at the 400-level and may have been taken at UT or elsewhere for undergraduate or graduate credit.
 All pairs of 400-level mathematics courses appearing as sequences in the Graduate Catalog (available online) are acceptable and so are the following pairs of courses: 423-424, 423-425, 431-435, any two of 460-462-467, 471-472.
 A graduate sequence from a field other than mathematics may be used with approval of the DGS.

 2. General Comments